There are over 4 million leasehold properties in the UK, with the vast majority of flats sold on a leasehold basis.

 The 1993 Leasehold Reform Act gives most leaseholders the right to apply for an extension to their lease at a fair market rate, as long as you have owned the property for a minimum of two years.

-However, the leasehold extension process can be complex, particularly if you have less than 60 years left on the lease, and it is recommended that you seek specialist legal advice in this case.
+However, the leasehold extension process can be complex, particularly if you have less than 60 years left on the lease.
+It is therefore strongly recommended that you seek specialist legal advice when planning to extend your lease.

 Braddon and Snow’s conveyancing team have had lots of experience in lease extension cases, and can provide specific advice on your individual case, taking into account the length of your lease, the value of your property and the ground rent, alongside other variables.

 Why trust our residential conveyancing team with your lease extension?